Skip to Main Content

-Researchers, policymakers, and activists are becoming increasingly interested in sufficiency — the idea that we should prioritize basic needs for all over extravagances that few can afford.
+Researchers, policymakers, and activists are becoming increasingly interested in sufficiency — the idea that we should prioritise basic needs for all over extravagances that few can afford.
 An economy focused on sufficiency would replace the production of luxuries with the production of essential goods for people that lack them today.

 A crucial question for those studying such an economy is how this shift in production would impact the requirements for labour and natural resources (such as materials, energy, and emissions).
 Would meeting basic needs for all, while reducing luxury consumption, increase or decrease the need for labour and resources?
 Is such a shift even possible within environmental limits?

-- A decent living scenario, based on decent living standards put forward by Narasimha Rao and Jihoon Min as a set of universal conditions for human wellbeing, and
+1. A decent living scenario, based on decent living standards put forward by Narasimha Rao and Jihoon Min as a set of universal conditions for human wellbeing, and

-- A good life scenario, based on minimum income standards put forward by the Joseph Rowntree Foundation, drawing on focus groups in the UK.
+2. A good life scenario, based on minimum income standards put forward by the Joseph Rowntree Foundation, drawing on focus groups in the UK.

 This approach has allowed us to generate quantitative minimum requirements for providing basic needs for all people, using the UK as a case study.

 However, the reductions in the decent living scenario are partly the result of forgoing what many would perceive as essentials, not luxuries.
 The decent living scenario involves every household living in a small apartment, with basic groceries, clothes, and appliances provided.
-However, individuals do not have access to beds, furniture, eating utensils, alcohol, computers, or other leisure goods.
+Yet, individuals do not have access to beds, furniture, eating utensils, alcohol, computers, or other leisure goods.
 At a community level, there is no funding for high schools or universities, public safety, government legislation, or maintenance of built capital.
 Healthcare spending is reduced by over 80% from the UK baseline.

 Given the limitations of the decent living scenario, we therefore developed the good life scenario as an alternative.
 The good life scenario provides households with larger apartments, beds and other furniture, moderate alcohol consumption, and laptops.
 Community funding for education, healthcare, government, and the maintenance of built capital are significantly increased.
 This scenario is based on what UK residents say they need for a good life, drawing on focus group data.